Details

 if 3 neighbors are of one weakness and 3 are of the other, the second weakness in the tie

 should be chosen to change the type).
-Also note that this method is declared public
+Also note that this method is declared public, though

 make it easier for testing the method in any testing programs.